Referencing ELBs and OLBs

 References enable a project to use other libraries and repositories.
 Referencing a library is equivalent to linking to a library (i.e., equivalent to adding a library to a dblink command when developing outside of Visual Studio).
 You can add a reference by right-clicking the Reference node in Solution Explorer and selecting Add Reference from the context menu.
 Note the following:

 - Whenever possible, reference a project rather than a file generated by a project.
 For instance, it is better to reference a project for an ELB than the .elb file generated by that project.
-If you reference an .elb file rather than an ELB project, there will be no IntelliSense or prototypes for that ELB, and you will not be able to use the "Require prototype usage (-qreqproto)" option (on the Compile page of Project Designer) to ensure that all routines are validated against prototypes..
+If you reference an .elb or .olb file rather than the project for that file, there will be no IntelliSense or prototypes for the file, and you will not be able to use the "Require prototype usage (-qreqproto)" option (on the Compile page of Project Designer) to make sure routines are fully validated against prototypes.

 A special type of reference (a prototype-only reference) is required to resolve a call from a library early in the build order to a higher-level library (a library later in the build order)—i.e., a circular reference.
 (Though these references are not supported for classes and class members.)
 See Creating a prototype-only reference.

 We recommend using environment variables when referencing ELBs.
 Paths to ELBs are hard-coded in applications and libraries that reference them and are limited to 31 characters.
 To use an environment variable when referencing an ELB, do one of the following:

 - Specify the environment variable in the “Output path” field on the Build page of Project Designer, and then use the Project tab of the Visual Studio Reference Manager to add the reference to an ELB project.
 (See figure 1 below.)
 For an ELB project, “Output path” is used as the path for project references to the ELB (in addition to defining the location for build files for the project).
 If you set it to an environment variable, that environment variable will be used as the path for project references to the ELB.